 The ingredients can include pork, chicken, rib eye, lamb, red snapper and shrimp.
 A variety of vegetables are brought out as well.
 All of the ingredients are seasoned before they’re brought out so you can be assured of having an excellent meal.
-The meal also encludes Enoki mushrooms, carrots, Napa cabbage and rice.
+The meal also includes Enoki mushrooms, carrots, Napa cabbage, and rice.

 The atmosphere of Tokyo Pot is simply amazing.
 The unassuming exterior hides the beauty and tranquility that lie within.
 Bamboo lined walls and Asian lanterns provide a relaxing feel to the place, while the community tables encourage conversation with neighbors.
 For those wanting a unique dining experience in Oklahoma, this should be in the top ten list.

 Tokyo Pot is located at 108 West 10th Avenue in Stillwater, Oklahoma.